Eriksen leaves Tottenham for Inter in reported €20m deal | Goal.com

 Eriksen leaves Tottenham for Inter in reported €20m deal

-Having sought a move away since last summer, Christian Eriksen has finally left Tottenham and signed for Inter for a reported €20 million ($22m, £22m) fee.
+Christian Eriksen has completed his transfer away from Tottenham and signed for Inter for a reported €20 million (£17m/$22m) fee.

 The Danish midfielder, 27, joined Spurs from Ajax in 2013 for £11.5m (€14m/$18m).
 He has made 304 appearances for the club over the last seven seasons, scoring 69 goals.